-The above order will help insure that locks can be reclaimed after start.
+The above order will help insure that file state can be reclaimed after start.
 Since this order is also used in reverse while stopping the services at a node, it will also insure that shutdown of resources occurs in a safe and timely manner, with fewer potential delays and fewer problems than some other cluster implementations experience.

 NOTE: In theory, items 3.1-3.4 have some flexibility in their order.
-For example, steps 3.3 & 3.4 could come first, or both drdb steps could come first, followed by both mounting steps.
+For example, steps 3.3 & 3.4 could come first, or both drbd steps could come first, followed by both mounting steps.
 Overall, it is important that 3.1-3.4 be accomplished first, after which 3.5, 3.6, and 3.7 must proceed in that specific order.
 For more notes about this order, see the "Additional Information" section, further below.